ta-assistant/TA-CLI/README.md

 ```
 > (R)ead from file or (F)etch from server: r
 >
-> in this line you can choose read or fetch upto you
+> in this line you can choose read or fetch up to you
 fetch is for fetching updated draft form server
 read is for reading draft.json from ta directory